How will I be contacted about the coronavirus vaccine?

 If you’re eligible for Carer’s Allowance or a sole or primary carer of an elderly or disabled person who is clinically vulnerable to coronavirus then you’re eligible to receive the vaccine as part of priority group six who are in the process of being invited for vaccination now.

-If you receive Carer’s Allowance, are registered as a carer on your GP records or are registered as a carer with your local authority following a carers assessment then you should be contacted to be vaccinated in the coming weeks.
+If you receive, or are entitled to Carer’s Allowance, are registered as a carer on your GP records, are registered as a carer with your local authority following a carers assessment or are supported by a local carer support organisation then you should be contacted to be vaccinated in the coming weeks.
+You may be contacted by your GP or through the National Booking System or both, the communication you receive will include information on how to book

 You can find more information for carers on the Carers UK website.